encircle/dockerbuilds/images/php/drupal9/README.md

 **DB_HOST**: Database host for Drupal

-**CIVI**: False by default, If set to true, the container will install civicrm, if you are using the ESR release in the Dockerfile then you need to mount a folder for the civilab ssh keys
+**CIVI**: False by default, If set to true, the container will install civicrm, if you are using the ESR release in the Dockerfile then you need to mount a folder for the civilab ssh private key, e.g. - ./conf/ssh:/root/.ssh

-## Upgrade Drupal Version
+## Upgrade Drupal/CiviCRM Version

 To upgrade the Drupal version to a later Drupal 9 release, follow the below steps: